taiwensaf/alisa-examples/README.md

 It also contains a verification method registry for methods that invoke different analysis plug-ins in OSATE.

 These definitions are utilized by some projects.
 In that case you need to check out this project into your workspace.
 In the future, the definitions will be automatically be included.

-## CyberPhysical
-This project contains property types, measurement units, and abstract classifiers to represent physical system concepts.

-Initially, it has *Mass*, *ElectricalPower*, *HydraulicFlow*, and *PhysicalForce* as concepts.
-They are typically used to identify the type of physical interaction through abstract features.

-It also defines *Voltage* as property, *Voltage_Type* as type, and *Voltage_Units* as measurement units.
-Other properties from the *SEI* property set will be moved to this set.

 ## MultiTierAircraftExample
 This is an example of a multi-tier AADL model of an aircraft system.
 The model originally was developed as a proof of concept demo for the SAVI initiative using AADL V1 (see [SEI Technical Report CMU/SEI-2009-TR-01](http://resources.sei.cmu.edu/asset_files/technicalreport/2009_005_001_435167.pdf) ).